top of page

 Conclusion

-While ozone and UVC offers benefits for some industrial applications, their degrading effect on plastics makes these treatments unsuitable for cleaning CPAP equipment.
-Sticking to recommended cleaning routines ensures optimal performance, patient safety, and extends the lifespan of your CPAP machine.
+While ozone and UVC offer benefits for some industrial applications, their degrading effect on plastics makes these treatments unsuitable for cleaning CPAP equipment.
+Sticking to recommended cleaning routines ensures optimal performance and patient safety and extends the lifespan of your CPAP machine.

 bottom of page